Species Introduction

 ✓ Expert Tip

-Keep a consistent feeding and maintenance schedule to promote overall health.
+Keep a consistent maintenance schedule, including regular water changes and parameter checks, to promote their health.

 Q: What type of substrate is most suitable for Black Mollies?